 If a natural disaster occurs, follow the advice of local authorities.

-If you're travelling to the Dominican Republic during hurricane season (June to November) or following a natural disaster, contact your tour operator to check whether tourist services at your planned destination are affected.
+If you're travelling during hurricane season (June to November) or following a natural disaster, contact your tour operator to check whether tourist services at your planned destination are affected.

 Hurricanes and severe weather